 Due to market demands, drugs need to make their way to patients faster and cheaper whilst still meeting regulatory requirements.
 There is a need in the pharmaceutical industry to speed up the process of bringing new drugs to market and cutting the costs involved.
 Amazing drugs are being held up.
 This need for speed has an impact on businesses that look to improve processes in order to achieve this.

-Developing or adapting a manufacturing process for a new drug
+Developing/adapting a pharmaceutical manufacturing process for a new drug

 As with any manufacturing process, there are numerous targets to measure in pharmaceutical manufacturing.
 These will include wastage, cost effectiveness and quality amongst others.
 Being a highly regulated industry, product quality and regulatory compliance in pharmaceuticals is essential.